 - Page number top left

 - Stage number (1-6): top/centre

 - Viewer name or 'nom de plume' top right

 - Date of session below name

 - Time of session below date

 - I: (inclemency's) how the viewer feels before they are about to start.
-For example a feeling of being hungry or feeling ill or angry may affect the Remote Viewing - so we note this before we start.
+For example a feeling of being hungry or feeling ill or angry may affect the remote viewing - so we note this before we start.

 - Breaks column right hand side to record AOL's

 - The target coordinate or name left

 - Ideogram immediately after the coordinate

-- A: feeling/motion
+- \circ $\,$ A: decode data $\,$

-- o B: analytical response to the I and A.
+- o B: data